The Ferrari big five

 The most recent in this line of Ferrari flagships is LaFerrari.
 The name literally means ‘The Ferrari’ as it was intended to be the ultimate road-going Ferrari.
 Like the Enzo before it, LaFerrari utilised F1 technology in order to improve performance.
 It wasn't the first time Ferrari had borrowed from its F1 stable, and it certainly won't be the last.

 The 6.3-litre V12 pumped out 789hp and was aided by a 161hp KERS unit, making it the company’s first proper hybrid.
 A combined output of 950hp made it Ferrari’s most powerful ever road car, beaten just recently by the SF90 Stradale.

 The LaFerrari was also the first car to come out of Maranello with no styling input from Pininfarina since the 70s.
 The styling had a clear F1 influence just like the Enzo before it, with its pointy nose and active rear spoiler.
 Active flaps in the front and rear diffuser help to control airflow and aid downforce.

-Unlike its predecessors, both hard top and open top versions were available.
+Unlike its predecessors, both hard-top and open-top iterations were available.
 Though it may not look like it, there are a number of differences between them.
 The wheel arches were different on the Aperta model which allowed for the doors to open at a slightly different angle to accommodate the roofless design.

 Flaps were also added to the corners of the windscreen in order to reduce cabin pressure, and there were a number of tweaks to the powertrain electronics and aerodynamics.
 The Aperta version went on sale in 2016 with 210 built to add to the 500 coupes.

-The big 5 are now £1m+ cars, some are worth £2m and beyond.
+The big 5 are now £1m+ cars, some are worth in excess of £2m.
 We have no doubt the exclusivity of these cars means the values will continue to rise exponentially for many years to come.